jobs-at/coding-exercise-frontend/README.md

    * Location.
    * Date and Time the job was published (format: yyyy-MM-dd HH:mm:ss)

-   The list should be sorted in descending order by the date the jobs were published.
    A job can either be active or inactive if taken by an applicant.
 As a user I want to see visually which job is active and which one inactive.
 Think about how this can look in the UI and implement it.

 2. An input field should be provided where the user can search for a job by its title.
-As the user keeps typing the list of jobs should be adapted on demand based on the search value.
+As the user keeps typing the list of jobs should be adapted on demand based on the search pattern.
 The filtering should be done solely on the client side in order to provide a good user experience.

-3. By pressing an "Add" button a new page with a form should be shown where the user can enter a new job.
-   The form should contain
-   * an input field for the title of the job
-   * a dropdown with the names of the companies to select the company the job should belong to
-   * a textarea to enter a description for the job
-   * a "Save" and a "Cancel" button

-   By pressing "Cancel" the user should be redirected to the home page.
-   By pressing "Save" the job should be saved to the database, then the user should be redirected to the homepage and the new job should be shown as first one in the job listing.

-   Extra task: If you have some time remaining, try to implement a simple validation which shows the user an error if the job title is longer than 50 characters.
+The project setup contains [Vue.js](https://vuejs.org) which should be used to build the filtering feature on the client side.

+3. According to the proposed UI mock-up, additional filter options should be provided to the user.
+Firstly, he/she should be able to narrow down the search results based on the selected locations shown in the sidebar.
+For sake of simplicity our jobs can only have one of five locations, namely "Linz", "Vienna", "Graz", "Salzburg" and "Innsbruck".
+You can hard-code these locations in your sidebar component.

+4. Secondly the user should also be able to search for jobs from specific companies.
+Therefore, add the available companies as selectable options in the sidebar.
+We have already implemented an endpoint for you which you gets you the names of the companies.
+Only the jobs of the companies selected in the sidebar should the be shown in the list.

+For all the filter options, the list in the UI should automatically update without a page refresh.

 ## Project Setup

 In order to get you started quickly we have created a basic project setup for you.
 It uses the PHP web framework [https://laravel.com](Laravel), which we also use at jobs.at for our projects.
-It gives you a great starting point to prototype a backend, REST API and frontend with HTML, CSS and JavaScript.
-However, if you are not into PHP programming and want to use some other technologies or programming languages, feel free to do so.
-Just consider that we cannot provide a skeleton in this case.
+It gives you a great starting point to prototype a web app with Vue, HTML, CSS and JavaScript.

 ## Requirements to run this project
 If you have PHP, composer and Node installed on your machine can skip the the following two steps and continue with the